 The Challenges with Eating Out That Can Be Problematic

-2 – Peer Pressure: When you’re out with a group who’s not into eating healthy, you being the odd one out can be difficult.
-Unless your discipline is extraordinary, peer pressure can often cause you to again, rationalize choices you shouldn’t be making.
+2 – Peer Pressure: When you’re out with a group that’s not into eating healthy, you being the odd one out can be difficult.
+And unless your discipline is extraordinary, peer pressure can often cause you to rationalize choices you shouldn’t be making.

 My Client Gio

-Now I never intended to make him feel like he had to eat only his own home-cooked meals and yet that’s how he took it.
-That was an ah-ha moment for me for sure and now I always share my little concept carefully explaining that eating out and utilizing pre-made meals can certainly be a part of anyone’s success plan.
+Now I never intended to make him feel like he had to eat only his own home-cooked meals, yet that’s how he took it.
+That was an ah-ha moment for me, and now I always share my little concept, carefully explaining that eating out and utilizing pre-made meals can undoubtedly be a part of anyone’s success plan.
 That’s also why I don’t do “cookie-cutter” programs.
-I always design my client’s nutrition plans around their individual needs including their lifestyle.
+I always design my client’s nutrition plans around their individual needs, including their lifestyle.

-That was a relief to Gio who used to eat out practically every meal, and he was not always making great choices.
-Now our custom plan for him is to cook his own breakfast, eat out for lunch most days of the week (making healthy choices), having his own shake in the afternoon, and hitting about 50/50 on eating out or cooking at home for dinner.
-This is Gio’s plan and it’s working because he believes in what he’s doing and because it’s a sound strategy where I hold him accountable weekly.
+That was a relief to Gio, who used to eat out practically every meal, and he was not always making healthy choices.
+Our custom plan is to cook his own breakfast, eat out for lunch most days of the week (making healthy choices), have his own shake in the afternoon, and hit about 50/50 on eating out or cooking at home for dinner.
+Gio’s plan works because he believes in what he’s doing and because it’s a sound strategy where I hold him accountable weekly.

 My Client Mark

 Mark walked into our club in May of 2020.
-He said he was looking for a trainer who was knowledgeable about nutrition and my boss pointed him to me.
-Mark from day one did zero cooking.
+He said he was looking for a trainer who knew nutrition, and my boss pointed him to me.
+Mark, from day one, did zero cooking.
 He had a shake for breakfast, ate out for lunch, a shake post-workout in the afternoon, and ate out for dinner.

 Since he was not ready to start cooking, I encouraged him that we would make the best of his eating out.
 I did give him guidance for portion control and tweaked his shakes to maximize his nutrition.
 When we started working together, Mark weighed about 208 lbs.
-Over the course of the summer, his muscle mass and strength consistently increased while his bodyfat trended down.
-His body changed and he definitely looked better and yet he still weighed a little over 200 lbs.
+His muscle mass and strength consistently increased throughout the summer while his body fat trended down.
+His body changed and looked better, yet he still weighed over 200 lbs.

 Two grueling months later, Mark finished the contest at 174 lbs. and placed in the top 20 finalists for the nation.
-I was thrilled for him considering how far he had come especially with the struggles he had endured in his personal life in the years before our meeting.
-He had gone through numerous trials that no one his age should ever have to endure.
+I was thrilled for him, considering how far he had come, especially with the struggles he had endured in his personal life in the years before our meeting.
+He had endured numerous trials that no one his age should ever have to take.
 And yet, he survived and ultimately thrived to become the man he is today.

-Now, to me, both Gio and Mark are successful with their respective plans.
-For Gio’s current lifestyle and goals, his blended approach of cooking at home and eating out is working well.
-He doesn’t have the same goals as Mark who had to push the continuum much further towards relying on home-cooked meals to reach his goals.
-And now, he’s pushing the envelope even further and we prepare for him to enter his first physique competition in early 2022.
+To me, both Gio and Mark are successful with their respective plans.
+For Gio’s current lifestyle and goals, his blended cooking approach at home and eating out is working well.
+He doesn’t have the same goals as Mark, who had to push the continuum much further towards relying on home-cooked meals to reach his goals.
+And now, he’s pushing himself even further as we prepare for him to enter his first physique competition in early 2022.

 I share these stories to show what success looks like to two completely unrelated clients.
 And let me be clear, neither is following a plan superior to the other.
-Gio is a much better representation of the average fitness enthusiast and he is making progress.
-Mark is pursuing a goal that few ever consider and there will be a higher price for the leanness and overall condition that he seeks.
-The important thing is that each has a plan for achieving his goals and both include the plan, shop, meal prep/cook concept that I’ve shared.
+Gio is a much better representation of the average fitness enthusiast and is making progress.
+Mark is pursuing a goal that few ever consider, and there will be a higher price for the leanness and overall condition that he seeks.
+The important thing is that each has a plan for achieving his goals, including the plan, shop, meal prep/cook concept I’ve shared.

 For Mark’s goals, eating out has become more of a luxury and a treat to reward himself for his hard work and discipline.
-For Gio, eating out is much more a part of his daily life and it works.
-In either case, when they do eat out, they have a plan for portion control.
+For Gio, eating out is much more a part of his daily life, and it works.
+In either case, when they eat out, they have a plan for portion control.
 Now please don’t get me wrong.
-I’m not a total control freak and allow all my clients to enjoy themselves when it comes to food.
-In fact, one of the first blogs I ever published is titled “You Don’t Have to Be Perfect”.
+I’m not a total control freak and allow all my clients to enjoy themselves regarding food.
+In fact, one of the first blogs I ever published is titled “You Don’t Have to Be Perfect.”
 Life is too short to live on grilled chicken, steamed broccoli, and dry baked potato.
 You can have your proverbial “cake” and eat it too.

 Closing thoughts for my readers:

-Without fail, my message always resonates and they agree that eating good-tasting healthy meals is not a challenge.
-It’s doing the work to plan, shop, and prep/cook that produces the healthy meals where people struggle.
-If you have the good fortune of having a professional chef running around behind you every day providing gourmet-level healthy meals designed just for your specific needs, achieving optimal health would be a good bit easier.
+My message always resonates, and they agree that eating good-tasting healthy meals is not a challenge.
+It’s doing the work to plan, shop, and prep/cook that produces healthy meals where people struggle.
+If you had the good fortune of having a professional chef running behind you daily, providing gourmet-level healthy meals designed for your specific needs, achieving optimal health would be easier.
 Unfortunately, most do not have that luxury.

 I teach my clients and encourage them to take things one step at a time.
 With few exceptions, any positive new behavior is going to yield results.
 So depending on where you fall on the continuum of eating out versus eating home-cooked meals, figure out what works best for you and then stick to your plan.
-And then for your meals that you’re cooking at home, consider implementing what I’ve shared.
-It may be intimidating at first however, with time, it will get easier and easier.
-And I promise, the better you get at planning, shopping, and meal prepping, the easier your life will be in terms of reaching and maintaining optimal health.
+And then, consider implementing what I’ve shared for the meals you’re cooking at home.
+It may be intimidating at first; however, it will get easier and easier with time.
+And I promise that the better you get at planning, shopping, and meal prepping, the easier your life will be to reach and maintain optimal health.

 Best of luck in your journey.